rumpelsepp/blog/content/blog/2021-02-28-vpn-over-ssh.md

 This command creates a TCP listener at port 1234 and connects it to stdin/stdout of the socat process.
 Eventually, this is a stupid replacement of `nc -l -p 1234`.

-One step further, `socat` let's us create arbitrary processes and pipe data into them.
+One step further, `socat` enables creating arbitrary processes and piping data into them.
 With the TCP listener example we can pipe data from the network in a subprocess like `grep`[^1].

 ```